 It is the oldest national symbol in Europe and bears similarities to the medieval coat of arms used by the Holy Roman Empire in the 13th and 14th centuries.

 The design of the current coat of arms was done by Karl-Tobias Schwab and was first introduced in 1928.
 It was adopted by the Weimar Republic in 1950.

 Germany is located in Western Europe, with coasts on the North Sea and Baltic Sea.
 It shares borders with nine other European nations: Denmark, the Netherlands, Belgium, Luxembourg, France, Switzerland, Austria, the Czech Republic, and Poland.

 German is an official language in four of these bordering countries: Austria, Switzerland, Belgium, and Luxembourg.

 Main Characteristics of Germany

-Berlin is the capital of Germany, home to major cities such as Hamburg, Munich, Cologne, Frankfurt and Stuttgart.
-Germany, which has the biggest economy of the European Union, has the world’s fourth-largest economy after America, China and Japan.
+Berlin is the largest city and capital of Germany, and is the most populous city in the European Union.
+Other important German cities include Hamburg, Munich, Cologne, Frankfurt, and Stuttgart.
+The country has the largest economy in the European Union and has the world’s fourth-largest economy after the USA, China, and Japan.